Why are so many businesses not yet benefiting from organisational e-learning?

 Here are just a couple of the many benefits of organisational e-Learning:

-Access to training for geographically spread employees, contractors and customers, without the… Click To Tweet Anyone can login from anywhere, at anytime either entirely self-directed or through a guided synchronistic enrollment
+Access to training for geographically spread employees, contractors and customers, without the travel costs, downtime or geographical restrictions.
+Anyone can login from anywhere, at anytime either entirely self-directed or through a guided synchronistic enrollment.

 When training is developed in the form of high quality e-learning, you can be sure that every single employee, in every location, at any point in time is going to receive the exact same training. e-Learning removes the human and environmental variables and biases that can significantly alter the learning experience and content delivered